queryluke/masseffect-5e-data/text/en/armor/freedom-armor.md

 ---
 name: Freedom Armor
-features:
+flavor: >-
-  - +1 AC
+  Cerberus designed freedom armor to look and feel like standard clothing while providing protection to their agents.
 ---
-Cerberus designed freedom armor to look and feel like standard clothing while providing protection to their agents.
+- +1 AC